yogensia/korean-lady-discord-bot/COMMANDS.md

 Examples: `k!love` `k!love @Wumpus` `k!love everyone in chat`

+### `k!minesweeper`

+Starts a game of minesweeper.
+You can set the difficulty by appending "easy", "medium" or "hard" to the command.
+Default difficulty is medium.

+Usage: `k!minesweeper`

+Examples: `k!minesweeper` `k!minesweeper hard`

+Aliases: `k!mine`

 ### `k!movie`

 Returns info about a movie.
 The command will always try to find the best match, but providing a full title is still recommended for best results.
 You can refine your search by typing the year between parethesis.